fumenaut/fn-server/README.md

 # Fumenaut

-Fumenaut provides a Cigar Smokers' Journal service implemented in terms of a Phoenix 1.3 system providing:
+Fumenaut provides a cigar smoker journal service implemented in terms of a Phoenix 1.3 system providing:

   * A GraphQL API endpoint.